number42net/restoreblog/2021-02-15 Apple 12" RGB monitor/index.md

 ![Bad resistor](img_010.jpg)

-I didn't have a suitable 1/2w resistor in stock, but I replaced it with a 1/4w just for testing and the result:
+Initially I didn't have a suitable 1/2w capacitor in stock, so I used a 1/4w just for testing before swapping it with the correct model and the result:

 ![Fully working!](img_011.jpg)